 How is Santa Tracked?

 Today, users can track Santa with following a range of Internet options.
-For instance, the NORAD Tracks Santa Facebook page has in excess of 1.5 followers and its twitter account has in excess of 150,000 followers
+For instance, the NORAD Tracks Santa Facebook page has more than 1.9 million followers and its twitter account has in excess of 209,000 followers.

 The NORAD Santa Tracking website is active from December 1 of every year until about mid-January although a static page invites visitors at any other time of the year to come back when the site is active.
 Until Santa’s trip starts on Christmas Eve, a countdown clock tells guests when the Santa following will start.